Procedure Guide ·Vaccination ·2026

 Vaccine Coverage Basics

-Standard accident and illness policies do not cover vaccinations because they're preventive care.
-Optional wellness add-ons typically reimburse $50-$150/year toward vaccines.
-Some insurers include vaccines in their wellness package with annual exams and other preventive services.
+Standard policies do not cover vaccinations - they're preventive care.
+Wellness add-ons reimburse $50-$150/year.
+Some insurers include vaccines in wellness packages with exams and preventive services.

 Red flag · Routine exclusion